KoenvanMeijeren/ReverseApi/README.md

 # Reversi Api
-This is the repository for the reversi api.
-This api provides the functionality for the reversi game.
+This is the repository for the Reversi API.
+This API provides the functionality for the reversi game.